OopsOverflow/Magik-The-Separation/README.md

     $ npm install -g grunt-cli grunt bower

-The rest of the frontend dependencies are in the `package.json` and `bower.json` in `src/public`.
-Cd there and run the following command:
+The rest of the frontend dependencies are in the `package.json` and `bower.json` files in `src/public`.
+Cd there and run the following commands:

     $ npm install
     $ bower install